 Up to eight (8) hours of CE credit can be earned by insurance licensees from Utah.

 Ethics CE Credit for Insurance Licensees

-Up to five (5) hours of ethics CE credit can be earned by insurance licensees from the state of Utah.
-An insurance licensee may earn from one to five hours of ethics CE credit as part of the eight total CE credits available at the symposium.
+Up to three (3) hours of ethics CE credit can be earned by insurance licensees from the state of Utah.
+An insurance licensee may earn from one to three hours of ethics CE credit as part of the eight total CE credits available at the symposium.

 Rules for CE Credit (Adapted from State Insurance Departments)

 - Be on time to receive CE credit!
 Plan on delays due to heavy traffic, particularly in Utah County.
 Allow extra travel time.
 The first session of the symposium begins at 8:30 a.m. on Wednesday, September 25, 2019.

 - No CE credit is given to a person who arrives late to a session or leaves the session early, regardless of the reason.

 - If you are not in the room for the entire session and when the forms are stamped, you cannot receive credit for that session.
 The states do not allow exceptions.